WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

 - Define procedure to test a model's quality and validity
   - Stratified shuffle split for both train-test split and cross-validation in hyperparameter tuning due to class imbalance
     - 80-20 train-test split
-    - 5-fold cross validation
+    - 5-fold cross-validation
   - Evaluation metric = multipartite AUC
-- Shortlisted LightGBM and histogram-based gradient boosting based on 5-fold cross validation score using default hyperparameters
+- Shortlisted LightGBM and histogram-based gradient boosting based on 5-fold cross-validation score using default hyperparameters
   - <img src="../data/image/2023-08-23-22-34-50.png"  width="1000">
 - Rationale for hyperparameter tuning
   - Not much hyperparameter tuning is needed as the default hyperparameters already produced good performance
-  - Just tune learning rate and number of estimators for both LightGBM and histogram-based gradient boosting to improve generalization performance
+  - Tune the learning rate and number of estimators for both LightGBM and histogram-based gradient boosting to improve generalization performance
   - Tune with RandomizedSearchCV
 - Best model after hyperparameter tuning
   - LightGBM as the best model based on 5-fold cv score